fishial/devapi/README.md

-Obtain a Fishial Dev API key and secret for testiong by creating an account on https://portal.fishial.ai and when login visting left site menu About->for developers" section!
+Obtain a Fishial Dev API key and secret key for testiong by creating an account on https://portal.fishial.ai and when logged in visting left side menu About->for developers" section!

 Make sure you review the Fishial API Recognition tutorial file named: tutor.adoc